 However, the question of whether Delta-8 THC could also have side effects has arisen among users.
-And the definitive answer for this is a little more complicated than a yes or no answer.
+And the definitive answer to this is a little more complicated than a yes-or-no answer.

 In this article, we’ve gathered some of the most important things you’ve got to know to understand if and how Delta-8 THC can make you anxious.
 We’ll touch on topics like the factors that could lead to ‘paranoia’, what it feels like, and some tips on how to counter the symptoms.

 Generally, Delta-8 THC is known for helping users feel relaxed and calm thanks to its sedative properties, also called “getting high”.
 However, some factors can cause adverse effects.
 While Delta-8 is considered to have about half the potency of Delta-9 THC, some things can also sour up the experience of consuming this cannabinoid.

 Mainly, the type of cannabinoids consumed in conjunction with THC, the general dose, the delivery method, and the setting can all influence your experience with hemp and cannabis.
 Let’s explore each of these a little bit further.

 While Delta-8 THC has become a big seller, products that use blends with different hemp-derived cannabinoids are also available.
 For example, some products mix more potent cannabinoids, such as HHC, Delta-10 THC, or even THC-P. All of these cannabinoids are stronger than Delta-8 THC and can make the experience a little stronger than you are used to.

 However, you can also try Delta-8 with other cannabinoids that have the reverse effect.
 Some products that use CBN, CBG, or CBD are believed to have fewer adverse symptoms thanks to how they work around our cannabinoid receptors.